pyacq/pyacq/doc/streams.rst

 Using Streams in Custom Node Types
 ----------------------------------

-Node classes are responsible for handling most of the configuration for their input/output streams as well as for sending, receiving, and reconstructing data through the streams.
+:class:`Node` classes are responsible for handling most of the configuration for their input/output streams as well as for sending, receiving, and reconstructing data through the streams.
 This functionality is mostly hidden from Node users;
 however, if you plan to write custom Node classes, then it is